CBIIT/NCI-DOE-Collab-Pilot2-MuMMI/README.md

 2) **Selection of patches using ML**: patches are then passed to a pre-trained ML model (a deep neural network) that is used for online inference to evaluate patches for their configurational relevance, ranking all candidate patches correspondingly, using the top-ranked candidates to steer the target multiscale simulation toward CG simulations of scientific interest

-    a) As new patches are generated, they are analyzed for their "importance" in real-time and are dynamically ranked in memory by this metric
+    a) As new patches are generated, they are analyzed for their "importance" in real-time and are dynamically ranked in memory by this metric (using DynIm)

     b) This queue of patches is truncated